 The parks located throughout Kelowna offer so much variety and are ideal for outdoor recreational enthusiasts.
 Enjoy amenities such as walking paths, dog parks, sports facilities, skateboard parks, community gardens, swimming areas, and so much more.
 From Knox Mountain Park to City Park and having a wonderful family picnic on the lawn.
 Kelowna’s pristine parks provide a beautiful destination for athletics and leisure alike.

 9. Stunning Beaches

-Kelowna’s climate is perfect for sunbathing and swimming, providing six to eight months of sun and fun each year. (did you just read that..
+Kelowna’s climate is perfect for sunbathing and swimming, providing six to eight months of sun and fun each year. (did you just read that.
 Maybe its time to throw your umbrella away) Greater Kelowna has over 30 beaches to choose from, many of which feature playgrounds, picnic areas, and beautiful white sand.
 On summer nights, the beaches come alive with live music, festivals, and entertainment, with parties and festivities lasting late into the evening.
-One of our family’s favourites is Music in the park.
+One of our family’s favorites is Music in the park.

 10. Lush Golf Courses (FOUR!)

 With over 2000 hours of sunshine every year, it’s no wonder why golfing in Kelowna is so desirable.
 With 15 courses to choose from, there are golf courses to match any skill level from the novice to the PGA tour professional.
 Kelowna’s beautiful courses will keep even avid golfers engaged.
 From the rolling hills of Tower Ranch Golf Club to the vineyard views at Harvest Golf Club, there’s always time for nine holes – or more!
 If you’re looking to live, eat and sleep on a golf course, there are plenty of golf course communities to choose from in Kelowna.
 Gallagher’s Canyon is one of the most sought-after places to call home and is found in the neighbourhood of South East Kelowna.